NGrogs/Basalt/README.md

 # To - DO
 - Display reviews
 - Add better error handling
-- Get student from firebase is broken
 - Fix error returned from smart contract
-- Deplot smart contract to a test network
+- Deploy smart contract to a test network
+- Add tests for smart contract

 # Dependencies used
 -  "@babel/plugin-transform-modules-commonjs": "^7.2.0",